From Baptist Health South Florida

 A doctor can diagnose a UTI through a urinalysis, which tests for the presence of bacteria, blood and white blood cells, indicating an infection.
 If a urinalysis indicates an infection, a doctor often orders a urine culture to determine the type of bacteria causing the infection.
 This helps determine the best antibiotic to treat the UTI.

-Dr. Lichtenberger notes that a proven effective treatment for recurring urinary tract infections is taking antibiotics daily, following strict dosage guidelines to reduce the risk of antibiotic resistance.
+A proven effective treatment for recurring urinary tract infections is taking antibiotics daily, following strict dosage guidelines to reduce the risk of antibiotic resistance.
 For women whose recurrent urinary tract infections develop as a result of sexual intercourse, research has also shown that taking a dose of antibiotics following intercourse can sometimes help prevent infection.
 He warns, though, that the use of prophylactic antibiotics should only be considered if other measures have failed, and should certainly not be considered routine.